top of page

 Stephanie Chalana Brown, through her photography, fine art, cinematography, content, and festival arts, examines our present identities while also playing an important part in the preservation of Virgin Island culture from the past.
 She is known by her affectionate nickname, Chalana, and she creates digital mixed media fine art works using photography as her primary medium.
 The Madras that Binds All Ah We was the title of her debut collection of fine art "received high praise because it was inspired by the poem written by Richard Schrader from the Virgin Islands.
 The art series was utilized by legislators in a number of town hall meetings in an effort to advocate for Act No. 8424, which would establish an official Virgin Islands madras.
 As a documentary filmmaker, Chalana has produced a range of unique broadcast programs.
 These programs include Griot and Foodie Insider, both of which are currently airing on local broadcast networks.
 In addition, the Virtual Crucian Cultural Cuisine dialogues chronicle the traditional foodways of the Virgin Islands.
 Further utilizing photography as a medium of storytelling, the Chalana project "E3: Exploration, Evolution, and Effectuation" exploring Virgin Islands identity through history, fashion, fabric, and photography has been included in two articles in a Danish academic publication exploring coloniality in the Danish West Indies, which are now the Virgin Islands of the United States.
 In addition, the projects she has undertaken at the Caribbean Museum of the Arts, the exhibition titled "Claiming Spaces: The African Story of the Sugar Mill" received high praise and sparked further conversation about the erasure of Africans ingenuity in the built heritage of what are now the Virgin Islands.
 This conversation centered on the importance of not erasing uncomfortable stories and legacies for the sake of comfortability, particularly with regard to historic sugar mills and former plantation spaces.
 As the artistic director of the Sanctuary Festival troupe, Chalana and team members reimagine traditional festival costumes and forgo new connections between them and more modern aesthetics and design principles.
 Additionally, Stephanie Chalana Brown is the State Director of Curriculum and Instruction for the Department of Education of the Virgin Islands' Division of Virgin Island Cultural Education.

-Lisa is the Founding Principal of Philanthropy by Design, a strategic fundraising consultancy working directly with nonprofits to amplify their mission.
+Lisa Lord is the Founding Principal of Philanthropy by Design, a strategic fundraising consultancy working directly with nonprofits to amplify their mission.
 She has more than 40 years of experience in the nonprofit sector, including service with or on nine nonprofit boards in Jackson, Wyoming.
 Over 11 years with The Nature Conservancy (TNC), Lisa helped raise $43 million for the Wyoming Chapter.
 In her four years as Development Director for TNC’s Caribbean Division, she launched a $100 million conservation campaign and raised close to $60 million prior to leaving the organization.
 Lisa completed Manager-Mentor training at Harvard Business School, Highly Effective Teams certification, and is a Certified Fund Raising Executive (CFRE).

 Lisa Lord